 Of course, the best way to ensure that you make good health decisions every time is to switch to automatic habits.
-If you don’t have to think to make a healthy choice, you’re much more likely to make that choice consistently.
+If you don't have to think about making a healthy choice, you're much more likely to make that choice consistently.

 Try This Today:

 - Set alarms on your phone to remind you of your motivation, whether they remind you to stay outward-focused, repeat an inspiring mantra, or save some willpower for the end of the day.